Best CLM Software for Mid-Market Companies (2026)

 - Native eSignature: Built-in signing eliminates the need for a separate tool.

-- Salesforce integration: The deepest Salesforce CLM integration on the market.
+- Salesforce integration: A native Salesforce integration.
 Contracts flow directly from opportunities.

 - AI Assist: Suggests clause alternatives during negotiation.
 Flags non-standard terms automatically.